 However, if you follow the below tips and advice, you’ll be on your way to creating more appealing headlines that can give you higher conversions!

-The following tips can help you write better headlines for your affiliate campaigns.
+The following 12 tips can help you write better headlines for every stage of your affiliate campaigns.
 Some of these ideas should be applied to all headlines you work on, but you may not be able to incorporate every tip into a single headline.

-Just try to keep these in mind when you’re creating new headline ideas to elevate the quality and effectiveness of your ads, content, and overall marketing efforts!
+Just try to keep them in mind when you’re creating new headline ideas to elevate the quality and effectiveness of your ads, content, and overall affiliate marketing efforts!

 Many affiliate marketers use clickbait techniques in page titles, headlines, social media posts, and ads to attract attention and get more clicks.
 But as tempting as this might be, it’s one of the worst things you can do.